benders5e/benders5e/firebender.md

 | White     | Cold          |

 #### Fine-grained Control
-At 8th level, you are able to control your attacks to protect your friends and allies while still raining fury on your foes.
-Each time you make an attack, you can choose a number of creatures up to half your advanced level (firebender level minus 5) rounded down to exclude from the attack, causing them to take no damage even if they are within its area of effect.
+At 8th level, when using a form, you are able to control your bending to protect your friends and allies while still raining fury on your foes.
+Each time you make an attack, you can choose up to one creature to exclude from the attack, causing them to take no damage even if they are within its area of effect.
+This number increases by 1 creature every two levels you gain.

 #### Heat Control
 At 12th level, you learn to control not only fire, but any heat housed by matter.
 By touching an object, you can siphon off heat by spending an amount of time that depends on the material (some examples are shown in the table below).
 You must have one hand on the material and one hand free.